 (Seen this email before?
-I sent it on the same day two years ago.
-But it’s just as true now, perhaps more so, so we’re using it again…)
+I send it on the same day every year.
+But it’s still true now, perhaps more so, so I keep using it!)

 The more optimistic ones, I suppose.